Endoscopic Spine Surgery

 Patients are moved to recovery and monitored for an hour or two before being released to go home.

-The goal of traditional or minimally invasive spine surgery is to improve pain by decompressing or relieving pressure and irritation on the spinal cord and exiting nerve roots.
+Traditional or minimally invasive spine surgery aims to improve pain by decompressing or relieving pressure and irritation on the spinal cord and exiting nerve roots.
 During spine surgery, a surgeon is cautious to preserve spinal anatomy and the functionality of the spinal muscles in the patient’s back.

 Sometimes, a surgeon’s outcomes do not align with patient expectations.
 Although the surgery has been successful, patients often experience residual pain or pain from surgical disruption of the spinal anatomy and back muscles.